Here I compare a couple of solutions to get WordPress and give you pointers on what to install on your site to make it secure from the start.

 I will at some point write a dedicated post about this but frankly, you are just starting and until your Niche Website gets thousands of hits every single day, do not worry about this.
 It’s always possible to switch to a bigger better hosting solution.
 But there is no need for you to pay lots of $$$ up front for a no traffic, no income website.

 Now, if you are ready for a VPS, I suggest DigitalOcean.
-Just like BlueHost they offer a ready installed VPS with WordPress installed on it.
+Just like Bluehost, they offer a ready installed VPS with WordPress installed on it.
 The first offer from DigitalOcean is at $5/mo. for 20Gb of data, 1 CPU and 512Mb of memory.
 For a standard WordPress system, this is great.
 The advantage of having your own VPS is the fact that it is not shared like the Shared Hosting.
 That is, you have your own memory, CPU, disk I/O, and network connection.
-You rarely lose control of any one of them (I have seen happen, but 99.999% of the time, your server goes really smooth.)
+You rarely lose control of any one of them (I’ve seen it happen, but 99.999% of the time, your server goes really smooth.)

 The VPS is really your very own server.
 This is really powerful if you know how to handle a server.
-However, if you really want power and a website that goes on forever, BlueHost has a Cloud based service which is probably even better.
-That is, it will make your website run from any where any time.
-I haven’t tried the cloud service from BlueHost.
+However, if you really want power and a website that goes on forever, Bluehost has a Cloud-based service which is probably even better.
+That is, it will make your website run from anywhere, anytime.
+I haven’t tried the cloud service from Bluehost.
 I know how to do that on DigitalOcean and prefer that company philosophy and systems that are done by programmers for programmers…

 As an example, there is one of my DigitalOcean server stats for the last 30 days.
 As you can see we constantly use the CPU, some memory, disk I/O, and bandwidth.
 It’s a server.
 But we’re really far from using 100% of the computer.

 Note that it is really worth it for me because I have so many websites including some for customers.
-So it’s not something you want to start with, but once you have a site that does well, moving it to such a server and then piggy backing with all your other websites on that one server will probably save you money in the long run.
+So it’s not something you want to start with, but once you have a site that does well, moving it to such a server and then piggybacking with all your other websites on that one server will probably save you money in the long run.

 That being said, as I mentioned above, I know how to manage my servers and if you don’t this may be a bit advanced for you at this point…